 The benefits of an inclusive workplace extend far and wide across an organisation, from happier and more productive teams to stronger business performance and products.
-That’s why we have put in place a number of measures to continue building a culture of equality and opportunity at the FT.
+We use a number of measures to continue building a culture of equality and opportunity at the FT.

 We offer confidential career coaching, mentoring and a range of training courses, including a development programme designed for women.

-We offer a variety of working and time-off arrangements, including flexi leave, enhanced parenting leave and paid volunteer leave.
+We offer flexible working arrangements, including flexi leave, parenting leave and paid volunteer leave.
 We also offer 20 weeks maternity leave paid in full to all eligible global employees.

 We provide structured coaching support before, during and after family leave so our people can return to work with confidence.